 As described earlier, various types of residential built-up areas have been delineated using high-resolution images.
 For assessing fire risk, both absolute built-up areas in sq km as well as built-up areas percent (ratio of built-up areas to the total area) are important parameters.
 Figure 3-8 illustrates an example of district level ranking of residential built-up area percent and corresponding residential built up area in absolute terms (i.e. area in sq.km.).
-In Maharashtra, Pune district has the highest residential built-up area, while in terms of residential built-up area in percentage, Pune district comes at fifth rank (Figure 3-8).
+An example of this is shown in Figure 3-8 for Maharashtra.
+It can be seen that Pune district has the highest residential built-up area, while in terms of residential built-up area in percentage, Pune district comes at fifth rank (Figure 3-8).

-District level values of residential built-up area in percent and in absolute terms (i.e. area in sq km.) has been grouped separately into five classes and assigned a ranking score of 1-5 based on the schema shown in Table 3-5.
+District level values of residential built-up area in percent and in absolute terms (i.e. area in sq km.) have been grouped separately into five classes and assigned a ranking score of 1-5 based on the schema shown in Table 3-5.
 Districts having > 35% residential built-up have been assigned 5th ranking, while districts having <1 % built-up area as whole have been assigned a rank of 1.
-In pilot states and UT, about one-third (34%) districts fall in rank 1.
 Similarly, 5 ranking has been assigned to district wise residential built-up areas in sq km based on schema shown in Table 3-5.
 This schema has been prepared based on natural breaks of value distribution considering all 106 districts of the pilot study area.
+Because of its appropriateness, the schema has been used for ranking all the districts in the remaining 29 States/UTs also.